Vattghern203/yonaka/INSTRUCTIONS.md

 Akatsuki has a decent amount of components as: switches, headers, navs, buttons, accordions, drropdowns and cards.

-To create them, the user must follow some "rules", because the css iis very specific to avoid conflict with others selectors.
+To create them, the user must follow some "rules", because the css is very specific to avoid conflict with others selectors.

 ### Switch